w1-ll/DatabaseProject/README.md

 2) Make sure that all of the nessesary files are in the workspace
 3) Make sure the Tomcast server and all the packages/files are configured
 4) Use the eclipse workspace to run the jsp files

-### root view access
+5) Expand the WebContent folder from the Database folder, and you will see a buch of jsp files

+# Run the code
-1) Make sure that the tomcast server is working
+1) Make sure that the tomcast server is working and syncronized
-2) Once it runs, click on "Initialize the database" to access the tables of all of the users
+2) Hover any jsp file from the webcontent, and richt click
+3) After right click, hover to "Run As> Run on Server"

 #### Contributions
 Will: